 When Do Babies Understand Tickling?

+One of the most common questions among new parents is “When do babies get ticklish?”
 It is not precisely known whether babies understand tickling and at what age they begin to develop a sense of it.
 Research indicates that babies are quite sensitive to touch up to the age of six months and can accurately tell the spot being touched on their bodies (2).
 This sensitivity gradually fades away after the age of six months, and a touch, such as a tickle, may not cause a sensory overload.

 Younger babies are sensitive to touch, but they only register it as an elemental touch and cannot associate it with a tickle.
 Once older than six months, babies may better perceive a touch as a tickle and associate it with fun or laughter.